 If we or our third-party contractors fail to properly operate and maintain the solar power projects, the solar power projects may experience decreased performance, reduced useful life or shutdowns.
 Through changes in our own operation or in local conditions, the costs of operating the project may increase, including costs related to labor, equipment, insurance and taxes.
 If they are careless or negligent, resulting in damage to third parties, we may become liable for the consequences of any resulting damage.
 We may also experience equipment malfunction or failure, leading to unexpected maintenance needs, unplanned outages or other operational issues.
 In addition, inconsistencies in the quality of solar panels, solar modules, balance-of-system components or maintenance services for our solar power projects may affect the system efficiency of our solar power projects.
-We may also encounter difficulties selling electricity to the power grid, or we incur increased costs in relation to operating and maintaining solar power projects, our business, financial condition and results of operation could be materially and adversely affected.
+We may also encounter difficulties selling electricity to the power grid due to failures in infrastructure or transmission systems.
+To the extent that any of the foregoing affects our ability to sell electricity to the power grid, or we incur increased costs in relation to operating and maintaining solar power projects, our business, financial condition and results of operation could be materially and adversely affected.